 The cloud architecture established with AWS has allowed 99designs to scale to more than 1.6 million registered users serving 650 million dynamic application requests across the product suite, while also supporting microservices (a marketing email system and payment handling, for example).
 With exponential growth across all markets, 99designs currently receives two new design submissions every second, with more than 55 TB of design assets stored in Amazon S3.

-To learn more about how AWS can help support your web, mobile and social apps needs, visit: http://aws.amazon.com/web-mobile-social/.
+To learn more about how AWS can help with your database and data warehouse needs, visit our database solutions detail page: http://aws.amazon.com/running_databases/.